dankrusi/WindowsVirtualDesktopHelper/README.md

 [Download WindowsVirtualDesktopHelper Setup v1.1.exe](https://github.com/dankrusi/WindowsVirtualDesktopHelper/releases/download/v1.1/WindowsVirtualDesktopHelper.Setup.v1.1.exe)

-Windows Defender Note: Currently Windows Virtual Desktop Helper is not code-signed, and may be reported as malware by Windows Defender due to its installation option for installing to autostart.
+Note: Currently Windows Virtual Desktop Helper is not code-signed, and may be reported as malware by Windows Defender or other anti-virus applications due to its installation option for installing to autostart.
 Typically, after enough users download, install, and report the software as okay/safe, this malware warning will go away.
+If you prefer to avoid some of these issues, use the Zip version of the executable instead.

 ### Executable